Azure-Samples/netappfiles-java-crr-sdk-sample/README.md

 1. Azure Subscription
 1. Subscription needs to be enabled for Azure NetApp Files.
 For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document.
+1. This project is built upon Maven, which has to be installed in order to run the sample.
+Instructions on installing Maven can be found on their website [here](https://maven.apache.org/install.html)
+1. The sample is written in Java 11.
+The Maven compiler's target Java version is therefore Java 11, and the JAVA_HOME environment variable must be set to Java 11 or a newer version
 1. Resource Group created
 1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
 1. For this sample console appplication work, we are using service principal based  authenticate, follow these steps in order to setup authentication: